-- 12.19 Public roads and private access roads may be allowed in the riparian protection area.
-All roads shall be located, designed, and constructed so as to minimize disturbance to the riparian area. - 12.20 Utility lots, in the form of functional wetlands, that provide stormwater and raw water storage may be allowed in the riparian protection area, where appropriate.
+- 12.18 Building and development in the riparian setback area shall be in accordance with the County's Land Use Bylaw and the County's Riparian Setback Policy. - 12.19 The riparian protection area may be publicly or privately owned. - 12.20 Public roads and private access roads may be allowed in the riparian protection area.
+All roads shall be located, designed, and constructed so as to minimize disturbance to the riparian area. - 12.21 Utility lots, in the form of functional wetlands, that provide stormwater and raw water storage may be allowed in the riparian protection area, where appropriate.
 These functional wetlands should be designed to enhance the ecological function of areas previously disturbed by agricultural uses, while also providing required water storage in support of the development area, in accordance with applicable provincial policy.